+- $\bullet \ \texttt{simp_tac}: \texttt{simpset} \to \texttt{int} \to \texttt{tactic}$

+- $asm_simp_tac : simpset \rightarrow int \rightarrow tactic$ (includes assumptions into simpset)

+- asm_full_simp_tac : simpset → int → tactic (rewrites assumptions, and includes them into simpset)

+Using global303 simplifier sets: Simp_tac, Asm_simp_tac, Asm_full_simp_tac.

+303 Simp_tac, Asm_simp_tac, Asm_full_simp_tac work like their lower-case counterparts but use the current (global) simplifier set and hence do not take a simplifier set as first argument (e.g., Simp_tac has type int \rightarrow tactic)

+There are analogous capitalized versions for the tactics of the classical reasoner.

+12.4 Summary on Term Rewriting

+Simplifier is a powerful proof tool for

+- conditional equational formulas

+- ACI-rewriting

-- $\bullet \texttt{ simp\tac}: \texttt{simpset} \to \texttt{int} \to \texttt{tactic}$ - $asm\simp\tac : simpset \rightarrow int \rightarrow tactic$ (includes assumptions into simpset) - asm\full\simp\tac : simpset → int → tactic (rewrites assumptions, and includes them into simpset) Using global simplifier sets: Simp\tac, Asm\simp\tac, Asm\full\simp\tac. $^{302}$ Simp\tac, Asm\simp\tac, Asm\full\simp\tac work like their lower-case counterparts but use the current (global) simplifier set and hence do not take a simplifier set as first argument (e.g., Simp\tac has type int $\rightarrow$ tactic) There are analogous capitalized versions for the tactics of the classical reasoner.
-12.4 Summary on Term Rewriting Simplifier is a powerful proof tool for - conditional equational formulas - ACI-rewriting - quantifier reasoning - congruence rewriting - automatic proofs by case splitting Fortunately, failure is quite easy to interpret.
-When you use simp\tac, usually you can just look at the term that you get to understand which simplification has not worked although you think that it should have worked.
-12.5 Summary on Last Three Sections - Although Isabelle is an interactive proof construction, it is a flexible environment with powerful automated proof procedures. - For classical logic and set theory, tableau-like procedures like blast\tac and fast\tac decide many tautologies. - For equational theories (datatypes, evaluating functional programs, but also higher-order logic) simp\tac decides many tautologies (and is fairly easy to control).
-13 Isabelle's Metalogic Representing Syntax and Proofs - Previously, we have seen how the (polymorphically) typed $\lambda$ -calculus can be used to represent the syntax of an object logic. - Today, we will extend the λ-calculus to a logic (with formulae and inference rules): Isabelle's metalogic, which goes under the names of M, Pure, HOL.
-This lecture is based on Paulson's work [Pau89].
-It is maybe the most challenging lecture of this course.
-In Isabelle jargon, the metalogic is called Pure.
+- quantifier reasoning

+- congruence rewriting

+- automatic proofs by case splitting.

+Fortunately, failure is quite easy to interpret304.

+304When you use simp_tac, usually you can just look at the term that you get to understand which simplification has not worked although you think that it should have worked.
+12.5 Summary on Last Three Sections - Although Isabelle is an interactive theorem prover, it is a flexible environment with powerful automated proof procedures. - For classical logic and set theory, tableau-like procedures like blast_tac and fast_tac decide many tautologies. - For equational theories (datatypes, evaluating functional programs, but also higher-order logic) simp_tac decides many tautologies (and is fairly easy to control).
+13 Isabelle's Metalogic Representing Syntax and Proofs • Previously, we have seen how the (polymorphically) typed λ -calculus can be used to represent the syntax of an object logic.
+305In Isabelle jargon, the metalogic is called Pure.

 In this course, we will avoid calling the Isabelle metalogic HOL, although you may find such uses in the literature.
 In the literature and in Isabelle formalizations, we find various definitions of higher-order logic (HOL) that differ more or less substantially.
-But the important point to remember here is this: The Isabelle metalogic $\mathcal{M}$ we study here is not identical to the logic we will study during the entire second half of this course.
-And the most important difference between $\mathcal{M}$ and HOL is not in the logics themselves, but in the way we use them: $\mathcal{M}$ is a (the) metalogic!
+But the important point to remember here is this: The Isabelle metalogic \mathcal{M} we study here is not identical to the logic we will study during the entire second half of this course.
+And the most important difference between \mathcal{M} and HOL is not in the logics themselves, but in the way we use them: \mathcal{M} is a (the) metalogic!